HZeyen/PyRefra/README.md

 # PyRefra
-Software package for treatment and tomography of multishot refaction seismic data
+Software package for treatment and tomography of multishot refraction seismic data

 ## Installation
 1. Mouse